JIANGJZ/jiangjz.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I am currently a assistant profosser at Beijing Normal University, working on High Performance Computing, and Efficient Machine Learning System.
+Hi, I am currently an assistant profosser at Beijing Normal University, working on High Performance Computing, and Efficient Machine Learning System.